Tuition & financial aid

 Tuition exemption for Washington state employees

-The Business School at the University of Washington Bothell (UW Bothell) allows limited enrollment for Washington state employees using tuition exemption.
+Limited enrollment is available for Washington state employees using tuition exemption.
 Students in the MBA Program may use tuition exemption to enroll in any but the following MBA courses:

 • B BUS 501: Leadership, Team Process & Decision Making